 by Structured Settlement Watchdog®

-As has been previously reported and documented, promoters of structured settlement derivatives heavily marketed to investors with the "secondary market annuities" scam label, routinely pushed the scam label to hustle their products.
+As previously reported and documented, promoters of structured settlement receivables heavily marketed their products to investors under the "secondary market annuities" scam label, routinely utilizing this label to promote their offerings.

-Some structured settlement factoring originators package up acquired payment rights, securitize them and sell them to institutional investors, taking their "vig" along the way.
-Others directly target individual and possibly less sophisticated investors, mom & pops and retirees.
-Investors, particularly retirees, who in reliance on the scam label believed they actually bought annuities, annuities being a familiar term associated with safe and secure, a reputation built by billions of ongoing and legacy advertising spent by licensed user fee paying life insurance companies (in some cases for more than one hundred years).
+Some structured settlement factoring originators consolidate acquired payment rights, securitize them, and sell them to institutional investors, taking their commission along the way.
+Others directly target individual investors, including potentially less sophisticated investors, such as small business owners and retirees.
+Investors, especially retirees, who relied on the "scam" label believed they had actually purchased annuities, which are terms commonly associated with safety and security—a reputation built by billions spent on ongoing and legacy advertising by licensed, fee-paying life insurance companies, in some cases for over a century.

-While falsely promoting the financial derivatives as an annuity, a regulated insurance product, some secondary and tertiary market companies also told buyers that state insurance guaranty funds might apply in the event of insolvency, conduct that would be illegal to promote annuities or any life insurance product under state law throughout the land.
-Some of the principals of such companies held/hold insurances licenses, but perhaps not in every state they sold the secondary market scam labelled derivatives to investors, including retirees and perhaps injury victims.
+While falsely promoting structured settlement receivables as an annuity, which is a regulated insurance product, some secondary and tertiary market companies misled buyers by suggesting that state insurance guaranty funds might apply in the event of insolvency.
+This conduct would be illegal state law for promoting annuities or any life insurance product.
+Additionally, some principals of these companies possess insurance licenses, but they may not hold licenses in every state where they marketed these secondary market scams labeled as derivatives to investors, including retirees and potentially injury victims.

-Promoters of Structured Settlement Derivatives Scam Labelled As Annuities Who Advertise State Insurance Guarantee Associations in their Sales Pitchl
+Promoters of Structured Settlement Receivables Scam Labelled As Annuities Who Advertise State Insurance Guarantee Associations in their Sales Pitch (at time of posting)

 - Annuity Straight Talk LLC, Montana [ via (1) SecondaryMarketAnnuities(dot)Net (2) DCF Exchange LLC (3) smasecureassets (dot)com which is listed as the only sponsor at time of posting].
 Annuity Straight Talk not only mentions but uses hypothetical examples of how it would apply.